conan-io/conan-io.github.io/_posts/2022-12-19-New-conan-release-1-55.markdown

 ```

-Imagine you have an application that consumes zlib, and you want to change these
+Imagine you have an application that consumes `Zlib`, and you want to change these
 properties because you want to generate only *config files* and also you are using a
-different target name for zlib in your CMakeLists.txt.
+different target name for `Zlib` in your CMakeLists.txt.
 Then you could use
-`CMakeDeps.set_property` in the `generate()` method to override the values set in the zlib
+`CMakeDeps.set_property` in the `generate()` method to override the values set in the ``Zlib``
 recipe: